 No samples yet?
 Start here: getting samples made.

-• You have all costs listed: development, production, labels, packaging.
+- You have all costs lined up: development, production, labels, packaging.

-• You know your unit price (incl. overhead and VAT).
+- You know your unit price (including overhead and VAT).

-See our comprehensive breakdown: what it costs to start a clothing line.
+See our detailed breakdown: what does it cost to start a clothing line.

-• You have a plan for duty of care and collection.
+- You have a plan for due diligence and collection.

 Don't miss this – read: care labels & legal requirements and UPV legislation for textiles.

-• You understand the MOQs and delivery times.
+- You understand the MOQs and lead times.

-See our approach for starters: clothing production in the Netherlands.
+See our approach for beginners: clothing production in the Netherlands.

 Are you ready for production?